Władysław Gomułka: Involvement with labor unions and first imprisonment

-The re-established Polish state of Gomułka's teen years was a scene of growing political polarization and radicalization.
-The young worker developed connections with the radical Left, joining the Siła (Power) youth organization in 1922 and the Independent Peasant Party in 1925.
-Gomułka was known for his activism in the metal workers and, from 1922, chemical industry unions.
-He was involved in union-organized strikes and in 1924, during a protest gathering in Krosno, participated in a polemical debate with Herman Lieberman.
+The re-established Polish state of Gomułka's teenage years was a scene of growing political polarization and radicalization.
+The young worker developed connections with the radical Left, joining the Siła (Power) youth organisation in 1922 and the Independent Peasant Party in 1925.
+Gomułka was known for his activism among the metal workers and, from 1922, the chemical industry unions.
+He was involved in union-organised strikes and in 1924, during a protest gathering in Krosno, participated in a polemical debate with Herman Lieberman.
 He published radical texts in leftist newspapers.
-In May 1926 the young Gomułka was for the first time arrested but soon released because of worker demands.
+In May 1926, the young Gomułka was arrested for the first time but soon released because of worker demands.
 The incident was the subject of a parliamentary intervention by the Peasant Party.
 In October 1926, Gomułka became a secretary of the managing council in the Chemical Industry Workers Union for the Drohobych District and remained involved with that communist-dominated union until 1930.
 He around this time learned on his own basic Ukrainian.

 In late 1926, while in Drohobych, Gomułka became a member of the illegal-but-functioning Communist Party of Poland (Komunistyczna Partia Polski, KPP) and was arrested for political agitation.
-Technically, at this time he was a member of the Communist Party of Western Ukraine, which was an autonomous branch of the Communist Party of Poland.
+Technically, at this time, he was a member of the Communist Party of Western Ukraine, which was an autonomous branch of the Communist Party of Poland.
 He was interested primarily in social issues, including the trade and labor movement, and concentrated on practical activities.
 In mid-1927, Gomułka was brought to Warsaw, where he remained active until drafted for military service at the end of the year.
 After several months, the military released him because of a health problem with his right leg.
-Gomułka returned to communist party work, organizing strike actions and speaking at gatherings of workers at all major industrial centers of Poland.
-During this period he was arrested several times and lived under police supervision.
+Gomułka returned to communist party work, organising strike actions and speaking at gatherings of workers at all major industrial centers of Poland.
+During this period, he was arrested several times and lived under police supervision.

-Gomułka was an activist in the leftist labor unions from 1926, and in the Central Trade Department of the KPP Central Committee from 1931.
+Gomułka was an activist in the leftist labor unions from 1926 and in the Central Trade Department of the KPP Central Committee from 1931.
 In the summer of 1930, Gomułka illegally embarked on his first foreign trip with the intention of participating in the Red International of Labor Unions Fifth Congress held in Moscow from 15 to 30 July.
 Traveling from Upper Silesia to Berlin, he had to wait there for the issuance of Soviet documents and arrived in Moscow too late to participate in the deliberations of the Congress.
 He stayed in Moscow for a couple of weeks and then went to Leningrad, from where he took a ship to Hamburg, stayed in Berlin again and through Silesia returned to Poland.

 In August 1932, he was arrested by the Sanation police while participating in a conference of textile worker delegates in Łódź.
-When he later tried to escape, Gomułka sustained a gunshot wound in the left thigh which ultimately left him with permanent walking impairment.
+When he later tried to escape, Gomułka sustained a gunshot wound in the left thigh, which ultimately left him with permanent walking impairment.